Going for gold is the 3,000-year-old investment strategy. So is it the right choice for investors in Ireland?

 Gold is seen as a traditional defensive asset – defending the value of your savings against inflation and an uncertain future.

-As the chart shows, the gold price is up 10.4% during the first three months of 2020 – and around 18% over the last five years.
+As the chart shows, the gold price is up over 20% during the first six months of 2020 – and 45% over the last five years.